UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/mamba/index.md

 micromamba shell init -s bash -r ~/micromamba source ~/.bashrc
 ```
-This will create a directory called `micromamba` in your home folder in which your Conda environments and associated packages will be installed.
+This will create a directory called `micromamba` in your home folder in which your Conda environments and associated packages will be installed, and all that information to your `.bashrc`.

 !!!
 Tip